into your inbox

 “It feels slightly different to last year,” joked Murray on court.
 “Last year was one of the toughest moments of my career.
 It was a tough match and an unbelievably long final game.
 I don’t know how I managed to come through.
 I’m just so glad.“

 What next?
-Murray and Djokovic would both win multiple Slams are be ranked No. 1
+Murray and Djokovic would both win multiple Slams and be ranked No 1

 Andy Murray would finish 2013 as world No 4 and would have to undergo back surgery at the end of the year.
 He would struggle to get back to his best level in 2014, but in 2015, he would become world No 2 again.
 After losing three Grand Slam finals to Novak Djokovic, two in Melbourne (2015, 2016) and one in Paris (2016), Murray would claim a second title at Wimbledon in 2016, edging Milos Raonic (6-4, 7-6, 7-6).
 He would then start a marathon chase to become world No 1 in November and finish the season on top of the world.
 He would remain the top-ranked player for 41 weeks, until August 2017.
-His career would then be disturbed by a hip injury, requiring several surgical operations, and, following Wimbledon 2017, he would only be able attend five more Grand Slam events (including Wimbledon 2021).
+His career would then be disturbed by a hip injury, requiring several surgical operations, and an eventual hip replacement.
+He would return to the tour and continue to compete, even reaching tournament finals…and winning.

 In 2013, Novak Djokovic would lose the world No 1 spot to Rafael Nadal.
 Between Wimbledon 2015 and Roland-Garros 2016, Nole would achieve the feat of winning the four Grand Slam tournaments in a row.
-He would struggle in the next couple of years, but he would become world No 1 again in 2018, and he would claim five more Grand Slam crowns.
-By June 2021, he would hold 19 Grand Slam crowns, and he would also break Federer’s record for most weeks at world No. 1 in March 2021
+He would struggle in the next couple of years, but he would become world No 1 again in 2018, and he would claim six more Grand Slam crowns.
+By June 2021, he would also break Federer’s record for most weeks at world No 1 in March 2021.